johanzander/growatt_server_upstream/README.md

 ## About

 This repository serves as an **upstream testing ground** for improvements to the Growatt Server integration before they are submitted to Home Assistant Core.
+From version 1.5.0 it should be compatible with the [Growatt BESS (Battery Energy Storage System) Manager][bess]

-## Features (v1.4.6)
+## Features (v1.5.0)

 **Base Version**: Home Assistant Core 2025.9.0 Growatt Server integration